di-unternehmer/DIU.MagicWand/README.md

 installed on production servers. **Please add this package to the require-dev section of your composer.json**.

-### Authors & Sponsors
+### Original Authors & Sponsors

 * Wilhelm Behncke - behncke@sitegeist.de
 * Martin Ficzel - ficzel@sitegeist.de
 * ... and others

-*The development and the public-releases of this package is generously sponsored by our employer https://www.sitegeist.de.*
+*The original development and the public-releases of this package is generously sponsored by https://www.sitegeist.de.*

+### This package has been modified by DIU for using Amazon AWS Lambda functions to import SQL dumps

+* christian.schwahn@di-unternehmer.com

+*The development and the public-releases of this package is generously sponsored by https://www.di-unternehmer.com.*

 ## Easy and fast cloning of Flow and Neos Installations